CamilaDuitama/aKmerBroom/README.md

 ### Testing
-The `tests/` folder contains a test dataset which has aOral data contaminated with non aOral data.
+The `tests/` folder contains a test dataset consisting of aOral data `@SRR13355797` mixed with non aOral data `@ERR671934`.
 To run a test, use the following steps:

 First, link the test dataset in the input `data/` folder:
 ```